sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 The following values for option are currently supported:

 `"binary"`
 When set, the connection is in binary mode, in which case both input from and output to conn can contain arbitrary bytes.
 Input from a connection in binary mode is not broken into lines at all; it is delivered to either the read() function or normal command parsing as binary strings, in whatever size chunks come back from the operating system.
 (See fine point on binary strings, for a description of the binary string representation.)
-For output to a connection in binary mode, the second argument to ‘notify()’ must be a binary string; if it is malformed, E_INVARG is raised.
+For output to a connection in binary mode, the second argument to `notify()` must be a binary string; if it is malformed, E_INVARG is raised.

 > Fine point: If the connection mode is changed at any time when there is pending input on the connection, said input will be delivered as per the previous mode (i.e., when switching out of binary mode, there may be pending “lines” containing tilde-escapes for embedded linebreaks, tabs, tildes and other characters; when switching into binary mode, there may be pending lines containing raw tabs and from which nonprintable characters have been silently dropped as per normal mode.
 Only during the initial invocation of $do_login_command() on an incoming connection or immediately after the call to open_network_connection() that creates an outgoing connection is there guaranteed not to be pending input.
 At other times you will probably want to flush any pending input immediately after changing the connection mode.